avine/formation-angular-base/doc/workbook/public/01_getting_started.md

-## Lab 1: Getting started 5/7
+## Lab 1: Getting started 4/8
-### Taking control of your application
+### Taking control of the app

-Even if we haven't yet studied the main concepts, let's modify the application right away!
+Even if we haven't yet studied the main concepts, let's modify the app right away!

 - Replace the content of `src/app/app.html` with: